 CPT, HCPCS, and ICD-10 Codes for Stereolithographic Models and Implants Under CPB 0613

-These four codes are explicitly not covered for the indications listed in CPB 0613.
-Billing them to Aetna will result in claim denial.
+These four codes are explicitly non-covered for all indications listed in CPB 0613.
+Billing these to Aetna for any of the named or related applications will result in claim denial.

-0559T CPT Anatomic model 3D-printed from image data set(s); first individually prepared and processed component Experimental / not covered per CPB 0613
+0559T CPT Anatomic model 3D-printed from image data set(s); first individually prepared and processed component Not Covered — Experimental

-0561T CPT Anatomic guide 3D-printed and designed from image data set(s); first anatomic guide Experimental / not covered per CPB 0613
+0561T CPT Anatomic guide 3D-printed and designed from image data set(s); first anatomic guide Not Covered — Experimental

 + 1 more codes